backstage/backstage/docs/auth/add-auth-provider.md

 };
 ```

-By doing this `auth-backend` automatically adds the these endpoints:
+By doing this `auth-backend` automatically adds these endpoints:

 ```ts
 router.get('/auth/providerA/start');